 - The "too busy" trap where every surface serves a purpose but nothing feels cohesive

-Constraints breed creativity.
-Post-pandemic housing must accommodate remote work as a standard function, requiring an additional 3-5 square meters per worker—but this doesn't mean sacrificing elegance.
+A smaller room can still work well, but it cannot treat every activity as equally important.
+If work happens every day and entertaining happens once a month, the layout should reflect that.
+Post-pandemic housing must accommodate remote work as a standard function, requiring an additional 3-5 square meters per worker, but this doesn't mean sacrificing elegance.

 When you approach small spaces with intention, they become showcases of efficiency and style where every piece earns its place and every inch serves a purpose.
 The result feels curated, not cramped.